Spidy123222/Madeira/README.md

   expire after 7 days, so the app must be rebuilt and reinstalled weekly.
 The app's container survives reinstall, so prefixes and saves are preserved.

-Because JIT requires debugger attach, this app cannot be distributed through the App Store.
+ JIT requires debugger attach, this app cannot be distributed through the App Store.
 It is installed by sideloading.

 ## Building